futureaiitofficial/infoctor/README.md

 ### 3.13 Clinical Coding and Classifications
 - ICD-10-CM and ICD-10-PCS for diagnosis and procedure coding
-- CPT (Current Procedural Terminology) for outpatient procedures
-- HCPCS (Healthcare Common Procedure Coding System) for equipment, supplies, and non-physician services
+- CPT and HCPCS coding support
 - SNOMED CT for clinical terms and concepts
 - LOINC for laboratory and clinical observations
 - RxNorm for prescription drugs and medication dose forms
 - Automatic code suggestion based on clinical documentation
-- Coding accuracy checks and validation
-- Support for ICD-11 transition

 ### 3.14 Drug Information and Interaction Checking
 - Comprehensive drug database integration